Yi Sun-sin trilogy: Hansan: Rising Dragon (2022)

 Hansan depicts the historical Battle of Hansan Island which took place five years before Battle of Myeongnyang depicted in The Admiral.
 The naval battle scenes which takes 51 minutes of screentime in the Hansan were shot using visual effects, unlike the previous film The Admiral which was actually filmed in a boat floating on the sea.
 It was released on 2,223 screens on July 27, 2022 in South Korea.
 It became the 2nd highest-grossing Korean film of 2022 with 7.26 million admissions.

+Noryang: Deadly Sea (2023)

+The film is about the Battle of Noryang.
+It was released on December 20, 2023.